Importing & Updating Metafield Data

 In the app:

-• In the left sidebar, click on Import under the object type you'd like to import (example, under Products).
+1. From the left sidebar, click Import under the desired object type (for example, Products).

 Deleting Metafield Values